Terms of Reference

 Term of Office

 Appointment to Royal College Council carries significant responsibilities and requires absolute discretion.
 Council members shall not divulge, reproduce or release any confidential information except when authorized by the Royal College.
-Councillors are permitted to download a copy of committee materials for use solely for the purposes of Council.
-All downloaded materials must be deleted once used for the intended purpose.
+Councillors may download a copy of Council materials for the sole purpose of participating in Council work.
+All downloaded materials must be deleted once the related work is completed.
+The Royal College retains copies of Council materials should Councillors wish to access them at a later time for related work.